langchr86/mini-nas/README.md

 Known issues / future features
 ------------------------------

-* playbook is not idempotent because the samba role does create its config file via `template` mechanism and the btrbk role does manipulate this.
+* Playbook is not idempotent because the samba role does create its config file via `template` mechanism and the btrbk role does manipulate this.